tamu-datathon-org/giovanni/my-turborepo/apps/datathon-blog/posts/goblet-fire.md

 ---
-title: 'Synopsis of Harry Potter and the Goblet of Fire (READ ME)'
+title: "Synopsis of Harry Potter and the Goblet of Fire (READ ME)"
-date: '2024-08-02'
+date: "2024-08-02"
 ---

 Wait you mean to tell me this **ISN'T** the Prisoner of Azkaban??